 And when we arrived, there was a fire roaring in the fireplace.
 With the winds of Storm Dennis still raging outside, it was nice to sit here awhile and warm up!

-We arrived in Cold Aston just after noon and our room wasn’t quite ready.
-So we decided to settle down in the Inn to have some lunch and catch up on some work.
+I arrived in Cold Aston just after noon and the room wasn’t quite ready.
+So I decided to settle down in the Inn to have some lunch and catch up on some work.

 The Plough Inn’s website says that they aim to create exceptional classic pub food as well as producing premium dishes.
-We would be exploring the full menu later that day, so we decided to try out the sandwiches at lunchtime.
+We would be exploring the full menu later that day, so tried out the sandwiches at lunchtime.

 A Cosy Room at the Plough Inn

 Mid-way through the afternoon, we decided to head through to settle into our room.
-You have to go back outside and use a different entrance to reach the accommodation.
+You have to go back outside from the pub and use a different entrance to reach the accommodation.